 England overwhelmed Australia by an innings and four runs in Melbourne on Thursday (13 February) to win the sixth and final cricket test.

-England overwhelmed Australia by an innings and four runs in Melbourne on Thursday (13 February) to win the sixth and final cricket test.
+Background: England overwhelmed Australia by an innings and four runs in Melbourne on Thursday (13 February) to win the sixth and final cricket test.
 Australia won the series four-one.

 Australia's poor first innings of 152 on a pitch which helped fast bowlers caused their downfall.
 England had second use of the pitch and amassed 529 runs.
 Australia were without their fast bowlers Thomson and Lillee.

 Facing a deficit of 377 runs Australia looked like forcing a draw after the fourth day when they lost only three wickets in making 273.
 But England stuck quickly on the last day.
 Ross Edwards was out early and Marsh and Walters soon followed.